 If the cake appears stuck to the rack, simply place your plate over the bottom of the cake, with the top side of the plate in contact with the cake bottom.

-Then, placing one hand over the bottom of the plate and the other beneath the rack, turn the cake over and let it rest for a minute.
+Then, placing one hand over the bottom of the plate and the other beneath the cooling rack, turn the cake over and let it rest for a minute.
 It should separate from the rack, but if it's sticking to the rack, very gently rock the rack to loosen it from the cake.

 Cakes with flat tops are easier to ice and easier to stack should you wish to make a layer cake.
 Unfortunately, cakes sometimes rise in the center forming a little dome shape, and they sometimes crack wide open.
-So, here's some practical cake baking help from Grandma's day.
+So, here's some practical old fashioned cake baking help from Grandma's day.

 While it's always possible to take a long serrated knife, or a bread knife, and slice off the unwanted dome, there's an easier method that Grandma used which works much better.